2014 Strømsgodset Toppfotball season: Pre-season

 Strømsgodset hoped that striker Thomas Sørum, who had been injured for most of 2013, would return to form and provide the goals they needed now that Kamara and Diomande had left.
 They also tried to sign another striker, Marvin Ogunjimi, who scored twice in ten minutes in a friendly match before the season.
-Unfortunately, internal club discussion at Mallorca made it difficult for Strømsgodset to finalize the deal before the Norwegian transfer window closed.
+Internal club discussion at Mallorca made it difficult for Strømsgodset to finalize the deal before the Norwegian transfer window closed.
 The deal would eventually go through in the summer transfer window.

 As for the goalkeeper position, the club knew that club captain Adam Larsen Kwarasey was likely to be called up to the Ghana squad for the 2014 FIFA World Cup, and needed a backup for the Tippeliga matches to be played during the World Cup.
 Lars Stubhaug, who had served as backup goalkeeper in 2013, had signed for Rosenborg BK,.
 The four young goalkeepers on the team were believed inexperienced for first team matches.
 Anders Gundersen was closest, and played reserve team matches in the latter half of 2013, but mistakes during the pre-season friendlies made the club call Sead Ramović out of retirement.
 The Bosnian 35-year-old was signed as a backup goalkeeper, but claimed he wanted to fight for the first team spot.

 Additionally, Danish ex-player David Nielsen was brought in before the season began as the new Assistant Manager.
 Nielsen, who spent the 2008 season playing as a striker at Strømsgodset, had proven himself by managing Nest-Sotra to promotion to the 2013 1.
 Divisjon.
 He was head-hunted by Strømsgodset a replacement for Ronny Deila.
 In June, when Deila was made Manager with Celtic F.C., the Strømsgodset board would promote him to Manager after having been with the club 6 months.